 Early service projects for the chapter included partnering with Habitat for Humanity and Community Emergency Outreach, participating in local coat drives, donating goods to non-profit organizations and initiating a school supplies drive for children in Africa.
 Several signature programs, continuing since the inception of the chapter, have become hallmark events within the Northwest Arkansas community.
 These signature programs include our annual scholarship fundraiser, which provides scholarships to deserving high school, college and graduate students and Women’s Day, which recognizes the accomplishment of professional and entrepreneurial women working to improve the lives of others within the community.

 Since its inception, Phi Alpha Omega has continually served the needs of the Northwest Arkansas community through community service, fundraising, civic contributions, and youth mentoring.
 Today, this chapter is proud to be the fourth largest graduate chapter in the state of Arkansas and a member of the South Central Region.
-As we enter our seventeenth year of service, we are proud to be a sisterhood that provides support, scholarship and service to all mankind.
+As we enter our twenty-third year of service, we are proud to be a sisterhood that provides support, scholarship and service to all mankind.